Posu Ank

 Posu Ank (died April 1982) was a Papua New Guinean politician.
 He served as a member of the National Parliament between 1977 and 1982.

 Biography

 A pastor in the United Church, Ank contested the Mendi Open constituency in the 1972 elections, but finished as runner-up to Momei Pangial.
-He served as Chairman of the Southern Highlands Area Authority.
+He served as chairman of the Southern Highlands Area Authority.

 He defeated Pangial in the 1977 elections and was elected to the National Parliament.
 A member of the People's Progress Party, following the elections, he was appointed Secretary to the Minister for Health as the PPP joined the coalition government.
-When PPP leader Julius Chan took over as Prime Minister, Ank became government whip.
+When PPP leader Julius Chan took over as prime minister, Ank became government whip.

 He died in a car accident in 1982, shortly before nominations closed for the general elections that year.
 His brother William stood as the PPP candidate in his place and was elected.
-A primary school in was named after him in Mendi.
+A primary school in Mendi was named after him.